featurist/coypu/README.md

 ```

 ##### Selenium WebDriver
-`Coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
+`Coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Chrome (fastest), Firefox, Edge and IE (slowest) as the browser.
 Any other Selenium implementation of RemoteWebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of RemoteWebDriver to the base constructor.

 The Selenium Driver is included in the Coypu package.